7 Reasons to Choose a Certified Financial Planner for Your Long Term and Retirement Financial Planning

 Just type in their account name or the name of their investment companies, and see what comes up.
 You can see complaints that have been filed against them, if any.

 You can also verify a planner’s CFP status here.

 How long have you been a financial planner?

-Get a sense of their experience level.
+Get a sense of their experience level and background check.
 But remember that while years of experience matter – particularly for high net worth financial planners like Pillar Wealth Management – being certified tells you quite a lot about this person and gives you assurance they are competent and trustworthy.